NeymarJohn/grpc_working/README.md

 - Create a protocol buffers schema that defines a simple RPC service with a single Hello World method.
-- Create a Java server that implements thid interface.
+- Create a Java server that implements this interface.
 - Create a Java client that accesses the Java server.
 - Create a [probably need a different language now] client that accesses the same Java server.
 - Update the service with more advanced features like RPC streaming.